“This website

 Identifying A Story’s Theme

-Help your young students identify the moral or the theme of a story.
+Teach your young students to identify the moral or the theme of a story.

 Writing Compound Sentences